 - We will ask you to be available for interviews, to provide the team with the best way to reach you during your media relations push and to respond to all media relations team requests in a timely manner.

 - We will ask you to provide the award numbers for grants that supported the work and, if relevant, to provide us with supplemental materials related to your research (infographic, photos, etc.).

-- Please inform us if the research involved contribution from LAC+USC so we can acknowledge appropriately.
+- Please inform us if the research involved contribution from Los Angeles General Medical Center so we can acknowledge appropriately.

 Step 3: Conducting Media Interviews and General Interview Tips